Daenerys Targaryen: A Storm of Swords

 Seeking an army, Daenerys sails to Astapor in Slaver's Bay to purchase the Unsullied slave soldiers.
 She negotiates with Kraznys mo Nakloz, promising a dragon in payment, but she betrays the Good Masters and commands the Unsullied to kill the slavers.
 Daenerys frees the Unsullied and the slaves.
 She later conquers the city of Yunkai and gains the service of Daario Naharis, who commands a large mercenary company.
 As Daenerys marches on Meereen, she learns one of her companions is Barristan Selmy, a knight of Robert Baratheon's Kingsguard.
-Selmy informed Daenerys that Jorah was previously an informer.
+Selmy informed Daenerys that Jorah had previously been an informant.
 Disgusted, she sends the pair on a suicide mission to capture Meereen.
-When the mission is successful, Barristan asks to be forgiven for his deception, but Jorah refuses to ask forgiveness so Daenerys banishes him.
+When the mission is successful, Barristan asks to be forgiven for his deception, but Jorah refuses to ask forgiveness, so Daenerys banishes him.
 Unwilling to abandon the slaves she freed, Daenerys decides to remain in Meereen as she fears they will return to bondage.

 A Dance with Dragons

 Throughout A Dance with Dragons (2011), Daenerys struggles to maintain order in the city in the face of growing unrest as well as the chaos she left behind in the other cities she conquered.
 Furthermore, Yunkai has rebelled and is gathering forces to besiege Meereen.
-When Drogon kills a child, Daenerys feels compelled to chain her dragons Rhaegal and Viserion, but Drogon escapes.
+When Drogon supposedly kills a child, Daenerys feels compelled to chain her dragons Rhaegal and Viserion, but Drogon escapes.
 Her advisers suggest she marry Hizdahr zo Loraq to bring peace, and she agrees, although she takes Daario as a lover.
-Hizdahr successfully negotiates an end to the violence and Daenerys marries him.
+Hizdahr successfully negotiates an end to the violence, and Daenerys marries him.
 At her wedding feast, the blood and noise of the fighting pits attract Drogon, who is immediately attacked.
-Initially, Daenerys's attempt to control her dragon fails but she manages to climb atop of Drogon, who flies off with her.
+Initially, Daenerys's attempt to control her dragon fails, but she manages to climb atop Drogon, who flies off with her.
 After several days in Drogon's lair, Daenerys becomes ill from some berries and begins to hallucinate.
 She is later found by Khal Jhaqo, formerly a captain of her Khalasar who betrayed her late husband.